-How do I connect my mobile or laptop wirelessly?
+How do I connect my mobile or laptop to a TV wirelessly?

-These days, it's easier and cheaper than ever to connect to your TV wirelessly, eliminating the need for any unsightly (and awkward) trailing cables.
-If your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly to it without the need for any additional hardware – just locate the right app on your TV to receive the content.
+If you hate the look (and hassle) of trailing cables, it's easier and cheaper than ever to connect to your TV wirelessly.
+For example, if your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly to it without the need for any additional hardware – just locate the right app on your TV to receive the content.

 Alternatively, take a look at either Plex or Emby.
-While Kodi bolts on basic server features to its fancy looking frontend, these put the media server front and centre.
-Install the desktop server component to stream content from your laptop, or purchase the appropriate mobile app (around £3-4 per app per platform) if you want to use it with your phone or tablet.
+While Kodi bolts on basic server features to its fancy looking front end, these put the media server front and center.
+Install the desktop server component to stream content from your laptop, or purchase the appropriate mobile app if you want to use it with your phone or tablet.

 What wireless device can I plug into my TV to stream media and mirror my display?

-If your TV isn't smart enough – or you want to be able to mirror your device's display on your TV – then you'll need to purchase a smart box.
+You don't need a smart TV model to mirror your device's display on your TV – you just need to purchase a smart box.
 There are two main choices here, both of which plug into your TV via a spare HDMI port.
-If you're exclusively wedded to the Apple ecosystem, then the Apple TV allows you to stream media as well as mirror your MacBook or iOS mobile's display on the big screen.

 Click the down button to the right of 'Cast this tab to…' and you'll see two further options: 'Cast this tab (optimise for audio)' is for playing music through your TV, while 'Cast screen/window (experimental)' is there should you wish to mirror all or part of your laptop's display.
 Once selected, you can choose to display a selected application window or your entire desktop on your TV.